 How can I access the TorBox Menu

 The default way to access the TorBox Menu is with a client using the Secure Shell Protocol (SSH), either by the TorBox’s WLAN (password: CHANGE-IT) and/or by an Ethernet connection.
 If a client is connected via ethernet cable to the TorBox, whether using the onboard or external ethernet adapter, then the TorBox functionality is automagically enabled for that client.
 To establish a connection between the SSH-client and TorBox, use 192.168.42.1 (username: torbox / password: CHANGE-IT); with an Ethernet connection, use 192.168.43.1 (username: torbox / password: CHANGE-IT).
+Menu can also be accessed with a web browser using http://192.168.42.1 on a WiFi client and http://192.168.43.1 on a cable client.
 Afterwards, the main menu automatically starts.

 There is an extensive collection of SSH clients, but we recommend using Termius, which is available for macOS, Windows, Linux, iOS and Android.
 Alternatively, we can also recommend PuTTY for Windows and Prompt for iOS (even it is relatively expensive).